Clynelish distillery

+History

 The original Clynelish distillery was built in 1819, adjacent to the present Clynelish distillery, which was built in 1967.
 When Clynelish first started distilling, in the years 1820-1822, they were producing around 12,000 gallons (around 54,000 litres) per year.
 Over the years the distillery passed from owner to owner, until the distillery expanded around 1896, and was upped to around 580,000 litres.
 This was when they added an extra warehouse on site.

 However, in the 1960s, more and more of Clynelish's spirit was going into the blends, and in the 1960s there was a boom and people were buying more luxury items such as cars and whisky.
 They needed to up their production levels so in 1967 they built the current distillery in which they produce today.
 The two distilleries ran side-by-side as Clynelish A and Clynelish B for a while, as they wanted to make sure they had perfected the taste in the new space, then they closed the older distillery.

 However, in the following years, Caol Ila distillery faced a drought and closed for a year while they did refurbishments.
 Johnnie Walker was missing peated whisky in their blends and needed something to use in its place.
 So Clynelish reopened the original distillery in May 1969, under the name Brora Distillery, and started making Brora whisky.
 Brora's PPM levels (Phenol Parts per Million) – which describes the level of peat used in the whisky - started at around 30-35 PPM, which is on level with Caol Ila (30-35 PPM) and Lagavulin (35-40 PPM).